Zero Killed review

 Zero Killed Review

-Zero Killed is an application designed by Ignibit.
+Zero Killed is an app by Ignibit.
 Zero Killed was first published on .
-It is currently available on the following platforms: Steam, Other.
+It is available on Steam, Other.

 FORM UP AND ENGAGE!

 Immerse in fully 360-degrees VR shooter, where tactics, team play and timing are the keys to success.
 Choose from a rich selection of classes, weapons and equipment.
 Move freely in 12 unique environment setups, in 4 different game modes, all with up to 8 players on map.
 Experience tough fights, true hard-earned victories and bitterness of defeat.